This blog has been inactive for quite a while, so it might be good to give you an idea what I’m doing with it right now.

 Basically, I pushed the RapidWeaver blog to its capacity, and now things need to change.
 I will be playing around with this for a while to see what it can do, how I want it to appear, and so forth.

-The old blog is still here, but it will be slowly disappearing over the year.
-You can find the old blog by going to the “Archive” listed in the Navigation bar at the top.
+The old blog is still here, but it will be slowly disappearing.
+You can find the old blog by typing “/archive” in the URL bar.
 As time goes by, I will republish the posts I want to keep on this site from the old blog (now the “Archive’) to the new blog.
 So, you will be seeing a lot of the old stuff showing up again over the year.

 But, for now, I’ll probably be experimenting with this for a while.